About Leila Zwelling, LCSW, PMH-C

-Before I became a therapist, I worked as a journalist, drawn to the power of people’s stories.
-But over time, I realized I didn’t just want to hear those stories.
-I wanted to help others heal, grow, and reshape their lives in the midst of struggle and uncertainty.
-That eventually led me to the work I do now: supporting women as they face some of the most intimate and often unspoken struggles of their lives.
+Before becoming a therapist, I worked as a journalist, drawn to the power of people’s stories.
+Over time, I realized I wanted to do more than listen—I wanted to help people heal, grow, and reshape their lives amid struggle and uncertainty.
+This led me to the work I do now: supporting women through some of the most intimate and often unspoken challenges of their lives.

-As a licensed psychotherapist, clinical social worker, and certified perinatal mental health provider, I have more than 20 years of experience in women’s mental health.
-My practice centers on women during the reproductive years and beyond—including fertility struggles, pregnancy loss, single & childlessness not by choice, LGBTQ+ family-building, and pregnancy & postpartum after loss.
-I also work with women throughout the lifespan managing depression, anxiety, trauma, health challenges, and relationship issues.
+My practice centers on women during the reproductive years and beyond, including fertility struggles, pregnancy loss, involuntary childlessness, LGBTQ+ family-building, and pregnancy and postpartum after loss.
+I also work with women across the lifespan managing depression, anxiety, trauma, life transitions, health issues, and relationship challenges.

-My approach is trauma-informed and rooted in attachment theory.
-I integrate evidence-based therapy models—including Interpersonal Psychotherapy (IPT), Eye Movement Desensitization and Reprocessing (EMDR), and Dialectical Behavior Therapy (DBT)—while creating space to explore how past experiences, early relationships, and deep-seated patterns may be influencing your present.
-I honor the complexity of each person’s story, shaped not only by personal history but also by cultural messages, relational dynamics, and the systems we move through.
+My approach is trauma-informed and grounded in attachment theory.
+I draw from my advanced training in evidence-based models, including Interpersonal Psychotherapy (IPT), Eye Movement Desensitization and Reprocessing (EMDR), and Dialectical Behavior Therapy (DBT), while making space to explore how your early experiences, relationships, and inner narratives shape your present.
+I recognize that every story is layered and uniquely shaped by personal history, cultural expectations, relational patterns, and the systems we move through.

-If you’d like to learn more about my credentials and experience, you’ll find the details below.
+If you’d like to learn more about my training and credentials, you’ll find the details below.
 But most importantly, what I want you to know is that you don’t have to do this alone.

 Licensure, Certification & Awards